 Information and communications technologies (ICTs) are powerful tools for achieving everything from enhanced incomes and wider access to credit, to quality education and healthcare for all and more accountable government.

-Yet a formidable gender gap in Internet access, digital skills, and online rights remains to be closed.
-Last year, survey research carried out by our Women’s Rights Online network revealed extreme gender and poverty inequalities in digital empowerment across urban poor areas in 10 cities.
-Women were 50% less likely than men to be online, and 30-50% less likely to use the Internet for economic and political empowerment.
+Yet a formidable gender gap in internet access, digital skills, and online rights remains to be closed.
+In 2015, survey research carried out by our Women’s Rights Online network revealed extreme gender and poverty inequalities in digital empowerment across urban poor areas in 10 cities.
+Women were 50% less likely than men to be online, and 30-50% less likely to use the internet for economic and political empowerment.

-Our inaugural Digital Gender Gap Audit expands on the survey results by assessing the policy efforts and progress made in 10 countries* around the main challenges identified through our research.
-We based our scores on 14 simple indicators for which reliable empirical evidence exists, and grading was done in the second quarter of 2016.
+Our Digital Gender Gap Audit project looks to expand on this research by assessing the policy efforts and progress made on a national level around the main challenges identified through our research.

 You can download a global overview of our scores as well as each national report card below.

-We hope these findings can lead to concrete policy change in the ten countries we’ve studied, and welcome feedback, comments and debate on our analysis.
+We hope these findings can lead to concrete policy change in countries studied, and welcome feedback, comments and debate on our analysis.
 A toolkit designed to enhance understanding and use of the report cards can be found here.
 Follow us @webfoundation on Twitter to join the debate.

-Foundation for Media Alternatives; Fundación Karisma; ICT Watch; International Association of Women in Radio and Television; IT for Change; Media Foundation for West Africa; Paradigm Initiative Nigeria; Science Innovation Information and Communication Technology Research Institute (SIITRI);Tadwein Gender Research Centre; Women of Uganda Network (WOUGNET)
+Foundation for Media Alternatives; Fundación Karisma; ICT Watch; International Association of Women in Radio and Television; IT for Change; Media Foundation for West Africa; Paradigm Initiative Nigeria; Science Innovation Information and Communication Technology Research Institute (SIITRI);Tadwein Gender Research Centre; Women of Uganda Network (WOUGNET), Derechos Digitales, Sula Batsu